Megatron2032/NLB1.0/README.md

 ```
 NLB.save()
 ```
-it will save model in load_data/SaveData.NLB terminal will print information about model's name.<br>
+it will save model in load_data/SaveData.
+NLB terminal will print information about model's name.<br>

 ### 2.4 exit<br>
 ```